Umm…you do. Didn’t we go over this?

-If you think your brand could use some serious exposure or has been living the clean life for too long, fill out the Contact form and select “General/Sponsorship” in the dropdown box and we’ll get in touch with you in two shakes of a kittens’ whiskers.
+If you think your brand could use some serious exposure or has been living the clean life for too long, fill out the Contact form and we’ll get in touch with you in two shakes of a kittens’ whiskers.

 Just go to “Contact Us” on the website, select the race you want to cover in the dropdown, and shoot us a little message and we’ll get back to you ASAP to make it happen.
 How could we say no?

 Nope.
 It is just for fun...so have fun.
 Please try to stay out of the way of those crazy "runners" though.

 Everyone loves Halloween right?
 Well this is just another excuse to dress up and get dirty.